rsun19/Trip-Planner-App/README.md

 # Trip-Planner-App

 Trip Planner is a Flutter-made app that is designed to help plan your vacations.
 This app uses the Open Street Maps tile server and Open Route Service API, which allows for direction-based navigation.
+As of now, Google login is integrated.

 ## Development